zahidhasantonmoy/LearnVow/README.md

 ### File Access
 - `POST /api/files/generate-signed-url` - Generate a signed URL for secure file access

-## Deployment

-### Frontend
-Deploy the frontend to Vercel for optimal performance with Next.js.

-### Backend
-Deploy the backend to any Node.js hosting platform (e.g., Heroku, DigitalOcean App Platform).

-### Database
-Use a managed PostgreSQL service (e.g., Supabase, AWS RDS).

 ## Security Considerations

 1. All file access is protected with signed URLs that expire after a set time
-2. User authentication is handled with JWT tokens
+2. User authentication is handled with Supabase Auth
-3. Passwords should be hashed before storing in the database
+3. Passwords are hashed by Supabase
 4. CORS is configured to only allow requests from the frontend domain
-5. HTTPS should be used in production
+5. HTTPS is enforced by Vercel and most hosting platforms

 ## Future Improvements

-1. Implement password hashing for user authentication
-2. Add email verification for new users
-3. Implement password reset functionality
+1. Implement password reset functionality
-4. Add book reviews and ratings
+2. Add book reviews and ratings
-5. Implement recommendations based on reading history
+3. Implement recommendations based on reading history
-6. Add bookmark functionality for ebooks
+4. Add bookmark functionality for ebooks
-7. Implement offline reading/listening capabilities
+5. Implement offline reading/listening capabilities
-8. Add social features (reading challenges, friends, etc.)
+6. Add social features (reading challenges, friends, etc.)

 ## Contributing